aslearn-AI4Y/aslearn/README.md

 # Our Goals

-As we mentioned before, we want to make a platform that will help you learn ASL with your friends to make the sign language more accessible for everyone.
-The AI is able to recognize the letter through your camera in live and will add the letter to the input field.
-After you finish typing your message, you can send it to your friends, who will read it and respond to you on the platform.
+As we mentioned before, we want to make a platform that helps you learn the sign language for free to make communication and the sign language more accessible for everyone.
+The AI is able to recognize the letter through your camera in live and will provide qualified and reliable feedback.

-The more people will use our project, the more people that will be able to use the sign language on a daily basis, which will make the barrier of communication between people disappear.
+The more people will use our project, the more people will be able to use the sign language on a daily basis, which will make the barrier of communication between people thinner and thinner until it disappears completely

 <!-- image images/dataset_probe.png-->